-Scheme which is intended to help Fontys students who are deemed student entrepreneurs to combine entrepreneurship and study.
+Scheme which is intended to help Fontys students who are deemed student part of their education.
+Every study programme is recorded in the RIO.

-A coherent totality of education components in which students participate as part of their education.
-Every study programme is recorded in the CROHO.
-Study programme profile referred to in Section 7.3(2) of the WHW or an additional assessment carried out by the Examination Board, as referred to in Section 7.10(2) of the WHW.
+Study programme A coherent totality of education components in which students participate as raining.

+Study programme profile The entire set of exit qualifications for which the study programme provides referred to in Section 7.3(2) of the WHW or an additional assessment carried out by the Examination Board, as referred to in Section 7.10(2) of the WHW.
 Units of study may relate to the assessment of one or more competencies, a component of competencies (knowledge, insight, skills, attitude) or a combination of competencies.
 Students are awarded the relevant credits on passing the interim examination for the unit of study.